How to Send Multiple Photos and Snaps in Snapchat

 It seems like Snapchat is getting a lot of updates these days.
-At least they are for the better, making Snapchat even more entertaining and addicting to use.
-Now you can send multiple pictures to friends and fellow snappers from your mobile device, which get stored on your “Camera Roll” or in your “Photos.”
+At least they’re making Snapchat even more entertaining and addictive.
+Here’s a big one: you can now send multiple pictures to friends and fellow snappers from your mobile device.
+These pictures get stored on your “Camera Roll” or in your “Photos.”

 Send Multiple Photos in Chat

 Once you have Snapchat open, go to chat by swiping right.
 Select a fellow snapper on your list to start chatting.
 Tap on the photo icon in chat.
-Now, you’ll select all the photos that you wish to send to a Snapchat friend.
+A gallery of your photos will appear.
+Now, select all the photos that you wish to send to your Snapchat friend.
 Yes, it’s really that easy.

-Also, while you’re having a video or voice call with someone in chat, you can send camera roll pictures to them as well.
+You can also send camera roll pictures while you’re having a video or voice call with someone in chat.
 They appear to the person on the other end of the call translucently over the video or voice chat that you’re having.

-You can multi-task while you video chat by swiping down on your friend’s picture on the video display to minimize it, as well as switch from a video to a voice-only chat call.
+You can switch from a video to a voice-only chat call by swiping down on your friend’s picture on the video display to minimize it.
+This also lets you multi-task while you video chat.

-So, let’s say you have a Snapchat story and you don’t want it to be broken up—you want the whole story to get published on Snapchat at one time.
-Here’s how to do that:
+Let’s say you have a Snapchat story and you don’t want it to be broken up—you want the whole story published on Snapchat at the same time.
+You’ll have to “trick” Snapchat into posting all the snaps at once.
+Luckily, it’s not hard; here’s how to do it:

 - Put your mobile device in Airplane mode.
-This is a very important step, because you don’t want your device to access the Internet.
+This is a very important step, because you don’t want your device to access the Internet until you’re ready.

-- Take your snap video, picture, add text, stickers, and so forth.
+- Take your snap video or picture, and add text, stickers, and so forth.

 - Next, tap on the square with the plus symbol after each snap.